Uhldingen-Mühlhofen: Traffic

 Uhldingen-Mühlhofen is on the Bundesstraße B 31 about 7 km east of Überlingen and 3 km west of Meersburg.
 The holiday resort of Unteruhldingen is located distant from the Bundesstraße at the less used Meersburger Straße near the shore of the lake.

-The town can also be reached by trains of the Deutschen Bahn AG on the Stahringen–Friedrichshafen railway.
+The town can also be reached by trains of the Deutsche Bahn on the Stahringen–Friedrichshafen railway.
 The train station is in Oberuhldingen.
 A bus line connects it to Salem and other neighbouring towns and holiday destinations.

 From the lake Uhldingen-Mühlhofen can be reached by the ships of Bodensee-Schiffsbetriebe.
 In particular, there is a connection to the island of Mainau.

 Parallel to the shore is a cycling path from Meersburg to Unteruhldingen, through the protected natural reserve near Seefelden and on to Überlingen.